SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 ![spreadsheet setup](../fig/spreadsheet-setup-updated.png)

-Put these principles in to practice today during your exercises.
+Put these principles into practice today during your exercises.

 > ## Version controlling your data
 > This is out of scope for this lesson, but for information on how to maintain version control over your data in a more manageable and scalable way look, for example, at Software Carpentry's lesson on ['Git version control system'](http://swcarpentry.github.io/git-novice/).